 still celebrate this date with an event known as "Watch Night," held

 here for more on this subject)

-Q. What are the reasons why White Americans treated African Americans so badly in the years of slavery?
+Q. What are the reasons why white Americans treated African Americans so badly in the years of slavery?

-badly.
+horribly.
 Slavery has existed since the times of ancient Greece and Rome,

 exists wherever human beings allow their greed to overcome their compassion.

-viewed these persons as something less than human beings.
+view these persons as something less than human beings.